 Sinking Funds are unique.
 They differ from a traditional personal savings account in that they are hyper-focused.
 It’s not a slush fund or rainy-day fund or even a get-ahead fund.
+It is not a fund for random, unexpected expenses.
 The Sinking Fund is assigned a specific goal and saving for the goal is intentional.

 Benefits of Saving with Sinking Funds

 Saving with Sinking Funds has so many incredible benefits – from organization to enjoyment!
 Adapting to the mindset can even help you reshape your thinking about your overall spending and possibly promote a positive change in your relationship with money.
 I’m highlighting a few of the main benefits of opening a Sinking Fund account.

 One of the top benefits of Sinking Funds is that it helps you stay organized with your finances.
 There is no more wondering where all your money went.
 By purposefully saving your funds, you know exactly where your money is – and what you intend to spend it on!